 - ½ teaspoon ground cloves

 - pinch salt

-In a large bowl using a stand mixer or hand mixer, cream together the butter, sugar, molasses, and vanilla.
+- In a large bowl using a stand mixer or hand mixer, cream together the butter, sugar, molasses, vanilla, and the egg.